dalibor/dalibornasevic.com/posts/068-processing-large-csv-files-with-ruby.md

 Memory: 1.08 MB
 ```

 Output can vary between machines, but the point is that when building the CSV file, the Ruby process did not spike in memory usage because the garbage collector (GC) was reclaiming the used memory.
-The process' memory increase is about 1MB, and it created a CSV file with size of 75 MB.
+The memory increase of the process is about 1MB, and it created a CSV file with size of 75 MB.

 ```bash
 $ ls -lah data.csv